OpenDataEnterprise/impact-map/doc/Database Admin tool Developer Manual.md

 - This file is used to get the data to be displayed in the datatable editor created in the simple.html page
 - It also contains joins betweens different tables and validations on each field of the database
 - If you need to make a field drop down, add or remove validations or add new fields, you need to start from this file to get the data first.
+- A few important functions :
+    - Field::inst() - used to instantiate a field
+    - validator() - used to write validations and error messages (even custom ones)
+    - leftJoin() - used to join two tables
+    - Mjoin() - used to join tables with one is to many relationships (org_profiles and ord_data_use in our case)

 **Datatables-editor\examples\inline-editing\simple.html**